 We found that by being fully involved in the entire process and having a very personal funeral in a venue where we could take our time was a cathartic experience.
 Friends and family used their own skills to make, speak, carry, create and cook.

 It was a wonderful day, full of sadness but with great love and pride too.
 It helped us all immensely.
 I went on to train to be a funeral director in 1996 with the funeral pioneers Peace Funerals, working in London and Sheffield.
-I set up Natural Endings in Manchester in 2005 and since then have gathered some great people to help me.
+I set up Natural Endings in Manchester in 2005 (became limited 2008) and then in Todmorden in 2022.

 A reflection of a person’s life

 We are all individuals.
-As such a funeral service should reflect the loves, achievements and things that made a person who they were.
+As such a funeral service should reflect the loves, achievements and authentic personality and life of your person.

 Collaborating with you